 The Four Paths of Leadership Influence and Surveys

 Leadership matters.
-The decisions and actions that campus leaders make daily shape what happens in the school and in the classroom.
+The decisions and actions that campus and district leaders make daily shape what happens in the school and in the classroom.
 However, it seems the industry standard is to try to measure principal effectiveness via student achievement scores on standardized tests.
 Low test scores must mean a principal is not impactful in a positive way; high test scores must mean the principal is doing many things well and may be seen as positively impactful.
 In a broad, general sense, this may be true.
 However, it turns out that principals do not directly impact learning and achievement; this occurs indirectly over four paths of influence.

 This model has been researched and developed over the last 15 years by Dr. Ken Leithwood, (University of Toronto) and more recently researched by Dr. Jing Ping Sun (University of Alabama).
 This is called the The Four Paths Model, and it is summarized in the figure above.
 Each path is tied to deeply researched variables that impact learning and achievement AND that principals can directly impact.
 Once leaders know which variables need improvement, steps can be taken to problem solve with precision, saving valuable time and resources.
 The thirteen essential variables and how they underpin the four paths can be seen below.